 Terrafugia stated that it has spent approximately $3.5 million since 2006 on the development of the Transition® and has had no appreciable revenue during that time.
 Terrafugia acknowledged that it has received over 80 orders for vehicles but that due to escrow agreements for each deposit, these funds are not accessible operating funds.
 Terrafugia's confidential records support its assertion that it has experienced a continuing and cumulative net loss position.
 Additionally, one commenter agreed with Terrafugia that the cost of complying with the advanced air bag requirements and the ESC system requirements would represent a significant financial burden to Terrafugia.

 The touchstone that NHTSA uses in determining the existence of substantial economic hardship is an applicant's financial health, as indicated by its income statements.
-NHTSA has tended to consider a continuing and a cumulative net loss position as strong evidence of hardship.
+NHTSA has tended to consider a continuing and a cumulative net loss position as strong Start Printed Page 38276evidence of hardship.
 The theory behind NHTSA's rationale is that, if a company with a continuing net loss is required to divert its limited resources to resolve a compliance problem on an immediate basis, it may be unable to use those resources to solve other problems that may affect its viability.
 The agency has considered this especially important in its treatment of corporate petitioners during their infancy.

 Additionally, Terrafugia stated that the Transition® is currently its only product line.
 Accordingly, a denial would force the company to delay all production until compliance is achieved.
 Terrafugia stated that a denial would delay customer delivery and initial revenue generation by at least two years and that this delay, coupled with the sharply decreased probability of the company reaching profitability, would make additional investment capital extremely difficult to secure.
 Terrafugia calculated that the difference between a grant and a denial of its petition was $19.4 million in revenue and indicated that a denial would likely put the company out of business.